UlaReynolds/train/README.md

 2. Connect a supported wallet.
 3. Perform the available train action.
 4. Review the local reward shown by the app.
+5. Check the transaction status after submission.
+6. Continue once the transaction state updates.

+## Attribution Placeholders

+The project includes placeholders for attribution flows related to: